serebrov/notes/2013-06-11-amazon-nosql-review.md

 * query /filter data with different criteria: can be done with SimpleDB, much more complex with DynamoDB
 * sort data: yes for SimpleDB, no for DynamoDB (fixed sorting)
-* export data: complex for both, need to introduce offline operation (this is good to do even with MySQL)
+* export data: complex for both, need to implement offline operation
-* response time / requests performane: much better with DynamoDB
+* response time / requests performane: much better for DynamoDB
-* table size limit and scaling: better with DynamoDB
+* table size limit and scaling: better for DynamoDB
-* cost: much higher with DynamoDB
+* cost: much higher for DynamoDB

 Additional resources
 --------------------------------------------